The A-Team (film): Comments by original cast

 Dirk Benedict, who played Templeton "Faceman" Peck in the TV series, spoke of regretting his cameo, stating "You'll miss me if you blink.
-I kind of regret doing it because it's a non-part.
+I kind of regret doing it because it's a non part.
 They wanted to be able to say, 'Oh yeah, the original cast are in it,' but we're not.
 It is three seconds.
 It's kind of insulting."

 Mr. T, the original B. A. Baracus, was offered a cameo, but turned it down, feeling it would not be right for him to appear in the film if he did not play Baracus.
 In a 2010 interview with Script magazine, director Joe Carnahan claimed that Mr. T, after viewing scenes from the film, thought the final product was "the greatest thing in the world".
 After the premiere of the film Mr. T allegedly stated that he had become disillusioned and felt the story emphasized sex and violence, and that it was unfaithful to the original series.
 An attorney for Mr. T later stated that the actor had not yet seen the film and could not comment on it.

-Dwight Schultz, who played the TV series' "Howling Mad" Murdock, issued a statement to his official fansite that the film "pays homage to the series while it eschews its essential working premise: a band of capable military brothers for hire determined to save underdog and usually poor civilians from scum. ...
+Dwight Schultz, who played "Howling Mad" Murdock on the TV series, issued a statement to his official fansite that the film "pays homage to the series while it eschews its essential working premise: a band of capable military brothers for hire determined to save underdog and usually poor civilians from scum. ...
 The team characters are sufficiently different and, with so many roles reversed from the original, one could say they are not really derivative, save for their names."
 He also noted that Sharlto Copley's Murdock "is faithful to the original, but at the same time is big screen twisted and right at home with the new team."